-They both hide your public IP address.
+They both are anonymity tools, capable of hiding your public IP address.
 On both I2P and Tor users connect to each other using peer-to-peer encrypted tunnels.
 That is the basic principle, but there are some key technical differences:

 - I2P is able to put multiple messages into one encrypted packet (Garlic routing), making it harder for an outside observer to find out what’s going on.

-- Unlike Tor, which uses a centralized directory to manage the network, I2P uses a distributed peer-to-peer model.
+- Unlike the Tor network, which uses a centralized directory to manage the network, I2P uses a distributed peer-to-peer model.